 You may never rely on your messages being confidential or private, even if addressed to only one person.
 Remember that:

 - Forwarding – Although protocol 2 restricts forwarding, NACUANET messages, like any email message, can be forwarded to others or the content can be copied into a different e-mail message.

 - Subpoenas – NACUANET messages may be subpoenaed and, as a result, produced as discovery in litigation or investigations.

 Never post anything that you wouldn’t want to share with an opposing party or other third party.
-Please double-check your message for content that might embarrass you or your institution, or expose you or your institution to risk or liability.
+Please double-check your message for content that might embarrass you or your institution or expose you or your institution to risk or liability.

-- Messages should be brief, include a subject line and not duplicate prior posts
+Messages should be brief, include a subject line and not duplicate prior posts

 - Brevity and Precision – Be brief and precise in your postings.
 Make sure your query clearly states the exact question you want answered.

-- Search the Archives and NACUA Resources First – In fairness to all NACUANET members, please search the archives andNACUA resources before posting a message.
+- Search the Archives and NACUA Resources First – To minimize duplicate postings of the same question, please search the archives and NACUA resources before posting a message.

 - Use Only When Necessary – Consider the good of the NACUANET community and the archival value of NACUANET before posting anonymously.
-Anonymous posts are appropriate when either (a) the sensitivity of the subject matter; or (b) the protection of your client precludes disclosing your identity.
+Anonymous posts are appropriate only when either (a) the sensitivity of the subject matter or (b) the protection of your client precludes disclosing your identity.
 Otherwise, please include your name with your post.

 - No Anonymous Requests for Referrals – Posters requesting a referral must sign their name and all responses must go directly to the poster rather than through NACUANET.
 Additional members wishing to see the responses may contact the original poster.